United International Pictures: United International Pictures (1981–present)

 In 1981, MGM merged with UA, which had its own international distribution unit.
 CIC refused to let MGM drop out of the venture at the time, but let them merge UA's overseas arm into CIC, which led to the reorganization of the company as United International Pictures from November 1, 1981.

 In 1986, Ted Turner purchased MGM/UA, but later resold the company except for its film library, which included the pre-May 1986 MGM film and television library and the pre-1950 Warner Bros. film library (which the latter was sold to Associated Artists Productions in 1956, and got acquired by UA in 1958).
 After that library was acquired by Turner, UIP (through MGM/UA) signed a deal to continue distributing the pre-May 1986 MGM and pre-1950 Warner Bros. film libraries for theatrical release.

-CIC's name lived on in its video division, which became directly managed as a joint venture of Paramount Home Video and MCA Videocassette, Inc. (later MCA Home Video and MCA/Universal Home Video).
-CIC Video survived until 1999, when Universal purchased PolyGram Filmed Entertainment and reorganised its video division (PolyGram Video) as Universal Pictures Video, while Paramount took over full ownership of CIC Video and merged it under its own video division as Paramount Home Entertainment.
+CIC's name lived on in its video division, which became directly managed as a joint venture between Paramount Pictures and Universal Pictures.
+CIC Video survived until 1999, when Universal pulled out of the venture in favor of its then-newly purchased PolyGram Filmed Entertainment's home video unit (PolyGram Video - which would then be promptly renamed Universal Pictures Video), Paramount meanwhile, took full ownership of CIC Video and renamed it Paramount Home Entertainment International.